jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

 **Project**

-A project is a set of experiments, that together are analysed.
+A project is a set of experiments that together are analysed.
 Experiments in a project may be replicates of earlier conducted experiments or introduce new combinations of cell types, probes or adjuvants.

 For example, a hierarchy is shown of a project consisting of two experiments, with 4 recordings each.